The best parental control app makes it simple and easy to protect your family online and keep your children safe from inappropriate content.

 Read our full Net Nanny review.

 Microsoft Family Safety only offers web filtering through Edge, not Google Chrome or any other browser, and only enforces safe search for individuals using its own Bing search engine.
 The flip side of this is that Microsoft Family Safety has some additional functionality for users of the company’s Windows Store.
 Here, Microsoft Family Safety can prevent your child from installing new apps unless you approve them.
+The fact that it revolves around the Microsoft ecosystem, enables the app to have precise location tracking features, which are one of the best we’ve seen.

 Read our full Microsoft Family Safety review.